Observable adjustments in single-index models for regularized M-estimators: Abstract

 \section{Abstract}

 We consider observations $(\bm X,\bm y)$ from single index models with unknown link function, Gaussian covariates and a regularized M-estimator $\bm\hbeta$ constructed from convex loss function and regularizer.
 In the regime where sample size $n$ and dimension $p$ are both increasing such that $p/n$ has a finite limit, the behavior of the empirical distribution of $\bm\hbeta$ and the predicted values $\bm X\bm \hbeta$ has been previously characterized in a number of models: The empirical distributions are known to converge to proximal operators of the loss and penalty in a related Gaussian sequence model, which captures the interplay between ratio $\frac pn$, loss, regularization and the data generating process.
-This connection between $(\bm\hbeta,\bm X\bm\hbeta)$ and the corresponding proximal operators requires solving nonlinear system of equations that typically involve unobservable quantities such as the prior distribution on the index or the link function.
+This connection between $(\bm\hbeta,\bm X\bm\hbeta)$ and the corresponding proximal operators involves mean-field parameters defined as solutions to a nonlinear system of equations.
+This system typically involve unobservable quantities such as the prior distribution on the index or the link function, so the mean-field parameters need to be estimated.
+Although estimators for the mean-field parameters have been proposed in specific cases, a general framework that applies simultaneously to a broad class of loss and penalty has so far been missing.

-This paper develops a different theory to describe the empirical distribution of $\bm\hbeta$ and $\bm X\bm\hbeta$: Approximations of $(\bm\hbeta,\bm X\bm\hbeta)$ in terms of proximal operators are provided that only involve observable adjustments.
+This paper develops a different theory to describe the empirical distribution of $\bm\hbeta$ and $\bm X\bm\hbeta$: Approximations of $(\bm\hbeta,\bm X\bm\hbeta)$ in terms of proximal operators are provided that only involve observable adjustments in place of the mean-field parameters.
 These proposed observable adjustments are data-driven, e.g., do not require prior knowledge of the index or the link function.
 These new adjustments yield confidence intervals for individual components of the index, as well as estimators of the correlation of $\bm\hbeta$ with the index, enabling parameter tuning to maximize the correlation.
-The interplay between loss, regularization and the model is captured in a data-driven manner, without solving the nonlinear systems studied in previous works.
+The interplay between loss, regularization and the model is captured in a data-driven manner, without relying on the nonlinear systems studied in previous works.
 The results are proved to hold both strongly convex regularizers and unregularized M-estimation.